contiv/netplugin/README.md

 Various network resources like, IP-Subnets, VLAN/VXLAN-IDs, IP Addresses, can be automatically managed or they can be specified at network/endpoint granularity.
 To avoid any conflict with rest of the network, it is encouraged to specify the resource ranges, but when not specified, the resource-allocator can pick up the default values.

 #### Kubernetes Integration
 The plugin code contains the netplugin code that interfaces with kublet to allow network plumbing before a container is scheduled on one of the minions.
-Please see (Kubernetes Integration)[docs/Kubernetes.md) for details
+Please see [Kubernetes Integration](docs/Kubernetes.md) for details

 ### How to Contribute
 Patches and contributions are welcome, please hit the GitHub page to open an issue or to submit patches send pull requests.
-Please sign your commits, and read CONTRIBUTING.md
+Please sign your commits, and read [CONTRIBUTING.md](docs/CONTRIBUTING.md)